mrahman4782/RecommendationTest/README.md

 - [ ] Users can filter the recommendations based on the tag that each recommendation have.
 - [ ] Users can view their profile and see the posts that they made
 - [ ] Users can type in keywords on the search bar to filter the recommendations
-- [ ] Users can have a freindlist.
-- [ ] Users are able to add a new friend
-- [ ] Users are able to message their friends
 - [ ] Users are able to write a diary.
 - [ ] Users can choose between different tabs including post,write a diary, search, and profile.
 - [ ] User can pull to refresh.
+- [ ] Users can comment under other people's posts
+- [ ] Users can view other people's comment

 **Optional Nice-to-have Stories**

 - [ ] Users can report innappropriate posts
-- [ ] Users can comment under other people's posts
 - [ ] Users can upvote and downvote recommendations
+- [ ] Users can have a freindlist.
+- [ ] Users are able to add a new friend
+- [ ] Users are able to message their friends

 ### 2. Screen Archetypes